John Hackworth

-John Hackworth (born February 5, 1970, in Dunedin, Florida) is an American soccer coach who is currently Director of Coaching for St. Louis City SC of Major League Soccer and the interim head coach for the club's MLS Next Pro side.
+John Hackworth (born February 5, 1970, in Dunedin, Florida) is an American soccer coach who is currently the Technical Director for St. Louis City SC of Major League Soccer.

 Player

 Hackworth graduated from Dunedin High School in his Florida hometown.
 He began his collegiate soccer career at Brevard College in 1988 and 1989.
 In 1990, he transferred to Wake Forest University where he redshirted and played in 1991 and 1992.

 Hackworth then played several years in the United States Development Soccer League.
 In 1997, his amateur team, La Correta, played against the Carolina Dynamo of the A-League in a game where Hackworth shut down the Trinidad & Tobago international Stern John.
 As a result, the Dynamo signed him for the rest of the season.
 Hackworth spent most of the season as a reserve, but played one game as the Dynamo finished runner-up in the championship.

 Coach

 Wake Forest & South Florida

 By the time Hackworth retired from playing in 1997, he had already spent several years coaching.
 In 1993, Wake Forest University hired Hackworth as an assistant coach with the women's soccer team.
 In 1994, he became an assistant with the men's team.
-In 1998, the University of South Florida hired Hackworth head coach.
+In 1998, the University of South Florida hired Hackworth as head coach.
 During his four-year tenure, he took the team to two NCCA tournament appearances and compiled a 47–32–2 record.
 In 2002, Hackworth became an assistant to United States U-17 men's national soccer team coach John Ellinger.